meenakshi3151/Heartlytics/README.md

 3. **Make your changes** and test thoroughly
 4. **Submit a pull request** with a clear explanation of your contribution

->  Every contribution—big or small—helps improve CardioSense and supports better heart health predictions!
+>  Every contribution—big or small—helps improve Hearlytics and supports better heart health predictions!